Introduction

 Once signed in, you will be directed to the Projects page.
 To start the training process, we click on New Project.

-Drop all the images you had collected here.
+Once you have created a "Public" Project, drop all the images you have collected here.
 The files could have been images, videos or PDFs.

-Roboflow also shows images that look like some of the images in our collection.
+The following screenshot shows how Roboflow suggests images that look like some of the images in our collection.
 If there are any images in the suggestions that match your images, you can add them to the dataset and click 'Save and Continue'.

 Annotation Process